danbev/learning-ai/notes/lora.md

 decompose the weight matrix and train the smaller matrices instead and it will have the same effect.

-Initially A is initialized randomly using a Gaussian/normal distribution.
+Initially A is initialized randomly using a gaussian/normal distribution.
 Then B is initialized to 0.
 So the product of A and B is zero to begin with.
 Then ΔW is scaled by α/r where α is a scaling constant.

 ### Fine tuning
-When we train a model from scratch it looks something like this:
+When we train a model from scratch the back propagation looks something like
+this:
 ```
       +------------------+
       |   hidden layer   |